D'eux: Accolades

 At the Juno Awards of 1996, D'eux was nominated in three categories: Album of the Year, Best Selling Album (Foreign or Domestic) and Best Selling Francophone Album.
 Dion won in the latter category and was also nominated for Female Vocalist of the Year.
 In 1995, Dion was nominated for seven Félix Awards and won three of them in categories: Artist of the Year Achieving the Most Success Outside Quebec, Pop/Rock Album of the Year (D'eux) and Most Popular Song of the Year ("Pour que tu m'aimes encore").
 The remaining nominations included among others: Female Vocalist of the Year, Best Selling Album of the Year (D'eux) and Video of the Year ("Pour que tu m'aimes encore").
 In 1996, Dion was nominated for eight Félix Awards and won six of them in categories like: Artist of the Year Achieving the Most Success Outside Quebec, Female Vocalist of the Year, Best Selling Album of the Year (D'eux) and Show of the Year (D'eux Tour).
 "Je sais pas" was also nominated in categories: Most Popular Song of the Year and Video of the Year.
 Additionally, Dion's two television specials: Céline Dion - D'eux and Céline Dion - spécial d'enfer were nominated for Prix Gémeaux in 1995 and 1996.

 In France in 1996, Dion was nominated for three Victoires de la Musique: Francophone Artist of the Year, Song of the Year ("Pour que tu m'aimes encore") and Music Video of the Year ("Pour que tu m'aimes encore"), and won in the first two categories.
 "Pour que tu m'aimes encore" also won Radio France Internationale Award in 1996 (Conseil Francophone de la chanson).
 In 1996, Dion received Ordre des Arts et des Lettres for the Best Selling French-Language Artist in History.
 The same year, she won a World Music Award for World's Best Selling Canadian Artist of the Year.

 Critical reception

-D'eux received positive reviews from music critics.
+D'eux was met with widespread critical acclaim.
 Stephen Thomas Erlewine from AllMusic gave it three stars out of five.
-He noted that Jean-Jacques Goldman's songcraft, who wrote nearly all of the songs on the album, is remarkably similar to the adult contemporary pop that broadened Dion's international success.
+He noted that the songcraft of Jean-Jacques Goldman, who wrote nearly all of the songs on the album, is remarkably similar to the adult contemporary pop that broadened Dion's international success.
 Erlewine wrote that the album is a well-constructed and entertaining adult pop record and on the whole, it sounds good.

-Emmanuel LeGrand from Billboard noted the unprecedented success of D'eux and how it broke boundaries all around the world saying: “The magnitude of Dion's success has overshadowed the rest of the crop.
+Emmanuel LeGrand from Billboard noted that D'eux broke boundaries all around the world, saying: "The magnitude of Dion's success has overshadowed the rest of the crop".

+The French magazine Public rated the album 19 out of 20, writing, "Céline Dion finally touches the French public, like a modern Edith Piaf.
+Jean-Jacques Goldman, who, for the first time, asked to work for someone, went to the end of his vision.
+A coherent, handwritten album that will touch every corner of the variety.
+Blues, rock, ballads, soul, sublimated by Céline's voice and musicality".